tomatolog/manticore/docs/12_sphinxconf_options_reference/common_section_configuration_options/rlproot.rst

 rlp\_root
 ~~~~~~~~~

 Path to the RLP root folder.
 Mandatory if RLP is used.
-Added in
-2.2.1-beta.

 Example:
 ^^^^^^^^